cerisara/DialogSentimentMastodon/code/README.md

 The original corpus can be found within the files:

-- datatrainJoint.idx : contains a unique identifier for the post
 - datatrainJoint.txt : contains the anonymized text
-- datatestJoint.idx : contains a unique identifier for the post
+- datatrainJoint.idx : contains the same text encoded with a lexicon
 - datatestJoint.txt : contains the anonymized text
+- datatestJoint.idx : contains the same text encoded with a lexicon

 For cross-validation, datatrainJoint must be splitted with the script splitXval.sh

+# Running experiments

+Look into the script launch.sh